Mahama managed economy better than Akufo-Addo – Jinapor

 ▶ Click Here for Full AFCON Coverage ◀

-Illustrating the difference in the performance of the two gentlemen, the former Deputy Minister of Energy under the Mahama administration who is a senior brother of President Akufo-Addo’s Minister of Lands and Natural Recourses Samuel Abu Jinapor, likened the performance of the two leaders to the long distance between Accra and Paga.
+Illustrating the difference in the performance of the two gentlemen, the former Deputy Minister of Energy under the Mahama administration likened the performance of the two leaders to the long distance between Accra and Paga.

-“The difference between Mahama and Akufo-Addo is like traveling from Accra to Paga” he said.
+“The difference between Mahama and Akufo-Addo is like travelling from Accra to Paga,” he said.

-The opposition lawmaker stated the economy is currently on life support with some 214 billion debt hanging around its neck, which accounts for 80% of Gross Domestic Product (GDP).
+The opposition lawmaker stated the economy is currently on a life support with some 214 billion debt hanging around its neck, which accounts to 80% to Gross Domestic Product (GDP).

 On capital expenditure, John Jinapor said it has plummeted under this administration.